-love to spend their time outdoors.
-Nothing excites the locals more than the break of spring, flocking to the nearest park to snuggle up with books, dine al fresco and enjoy outdoor activities while the warm weather lasts.
+New Yorkers love to spend their time outdoors.
+And nothing excites them more than the start of spring, when they can flock to the nearest park to snuggle up with books, dine al fresco and enjoy outdoor activities while the warm weather lasts.
 In an effort to fuel an active lifestyle, New York City has some of the most picturesque cityscape bike paths.
-With a handful of options to choose from, the urban biker can indulge in multiple rides throughout the city.
-Here are ten bike-riding routes to try in New York City.
+With several options to choose from, the urban biker can indulge in multiple rides throughout the metropolis.

 Hudson River Greenway

-While some of the original path was lost in the 1970s to make room for the Prospect Expressway, this tree-lined path remains intact from Prospect Park to Coney Island.
-The path begins at the Cobble Hill-Carroll Gardens for a quiet brownstone tour until you hit Broardwalk mainstay Ruby’s Bar & Grill.
-The Ocean Parkway path runs from Ocean Parkway and East 8th Street in Kensington, Brooklyn all the way down to Surf Avenue in Coney Island.
-The nation’s first bike path constructed in 1894, this route stretches across Brooklyn for over five miles.
+While part of the original path was lost in the 1970s to make room for the Prospect Expressway, this tree-lined route remains intact from Prospect Park to Coney Island.
+It begins in the Cobble Hill-Carroll Gardens area for a quiet brownstone tour until you hit the boardwalk mainstay Ruby’s Bar & Grill.
+The Ocean Parkway Bike Path runs from Ocean Parkway and East 8th Street in Kensington, Brooklyn, to Surf Avenue in Coney Island.
+It’s the nation’s first bike path, constructed in 1894, and stretches across Brooklyn for more than 5mi (8km).

-Aside from the dozens of arts and culture events offered during the warmer months on Governors Island, this park is one of the best car-free places to bike ride.
-Although the path doesn’t loop around the entire island, riders can still find tree-lined trails, pretentious mansions and sensational views of Lower Manhattan and the New York Harbor.
-Both the East River Ferry and the Governors Island Ferry are bike friendly.
-If you don’t own a bike, bike kiosks are available on the island for one-hour rentals.
-Governors Island is open on Saturdays, Sundays and holiday Mondays during the summer.
-The entrance is located at 100th Street with a 4.5-mile bike path exclusive for pedestrians and cyclists.
+Aside from the dozens of arts and culture events offered during the warmer months on Governors Island, this park is one of the best car-free places to ride your bike, with 7mi (11km) of paths.
+Riders can find tree-lined trails, historic buildings and sensational views of Lower Manhattan and the New York Harbor.
+Both the East River Ferry and the Governors Island Ferry are bike-friendly.
+If you don’t own a bike, kiosks on the island offer rentals.
+Governors Island is open every day during the summer.

 Adjacent to the Bronx River Parkway, this natural, woodsy ride runs from the city’s northern borders into Westchester.
-The path begins at Oak Street in Mount Vernon, running through bridges and along the riverbank.
-The path includes a one-mile loop near Oak Street in Mount Vernon, a 3.6-mile ride from Bronxville to Scarsdale, and five-mile ride form Hartsdale to the Kensico Dam Plaza in Valhalla.
+It begins at Oak Street in Mount Vernon, running through bridges and along the riverbank.
+The path includes a 1mi (1.6km) loop near Oak Street, followed by a 3.6mi (5.8km) ride from Bronxville to Scarsdale and 5mi (8km) ride from Hartsdale to the Kensico Dam Plaza in Valhalla.

 Pulaski to Williamsburg Bridge

-Riding through North Brooklyn all the way to Long Island City and then into the Lower East Side, the Pulaski to Williamsburg Bridge path begins down commercial Manhattan Avenue until Noble Street.
-From here, the ride can go to Lorimer to head to McCarren Park for a loop before Driggs Ave, or riders have the options to bypass the park and ride the Kent Ave bike path all the way to the Williamsburg Bridge at South 5th Street over into the Lower East Side.
+Riding through north Brooklyn to Long Island City and then into the Lower East Side, the Pulaski to Williamsburg Bridge path begins down commercial Manhattan Avenue until Noble Street.
+From here, riders can go to Lorimer to head to McCarren Park for a loop before Driggs Ave, or they can bypass the park and ride the Kent Ave bike path to the Williamsburg Bridge at South 5th Street over into the Lower East Side.
 All directions boast spectacular views of the Manhattan skyline.

-The less strenuous Rockaway ride begins at the B/Q stop at Sheepshead Bay/East 16 Street or at the Howard Beach A stop.
-The ride is about seven miles through quiet residential street and continues on a bike path along the beaches until it hits the Marine Parkway Gil Hodges Memorial Bridge.
-Riders can head left after the bridge to Jacob Riis
+The less strenuous Rockaway Ride begins at the B/Q stop at Sheepshead Bay/East 16th Street or at the Howard Beach A stop.
+It’s about 7mi (11km) through a quiet residential street and continues on a bike path along the beaches until it hits the Marine Parkway-Gil Hodges Memorial Bridge.
+Riders can head left after the bridge to Jacob Riis Park.

 Central Park Loop

-One of New York City’s biggest attractions also offers riders three bike paths: a 6.1-mile ride, a 5.2-mile ride, and 1.7-mile ride.
-All paths are car free during weekends, leaving the path open for horse carriages, runners, and cyclists to enjoy.
+One of New York City’s biggest attractions also offers riders three bike paths: a 6.1mi (9.8km), 5.2mi (8.4km) or 1.7mi (2.7km) ride.
+All routes are car-free during weekends, leaving them open for horse carriages, runners and cyclists to enjoy.
 The park also offers bike rental services.

 Prospect Park Path

-The Prospect Park path is a 3.35-mile terrain suitable for all levels of cyclists.
-The path also hosts annual events such as the NYC Spring Bicycle Racing Series, and hours when motorcars are not permitted.
+Prospect Park, which is car-free, offers a 3.4mi (5.5km) loop suitable for all levels of cyclists.
+The path also hosts annual events such as the NYC Spring Bicycle Racing Series.

 Wards Island Bike Path

-Situated between the north end of the east river between Manhattan and Queens, Ward’s Island is a 255-acre island park that offers a path for pedestrians and cyclists starting at East 103rd open exclusively in the spring and summer season.
-The view along the path offers a scenic look to New York City Rivers and sky scrape scenery.
+Situated between the north end of the East River between Manhattan and Queens, Wards Island is a 255-acre (103ha) parkland that offers a path for pedestrians and cyclists starting at East 103rd Street and is open exclusively in the spring and summer season.
+It provides sweeping views of the New York City rivers and cityscape scenery.

 Pier 84 to City Island

-An 18-mile ride in total, the Pier 84 to City Island path lies in conjunction with the Hudson River bike path.
-For a less touristy path take the ride north from Manhattan into the Bronx.
-Cross the Harlem River as the path turns east through the Bronx Park, along Pelham Parkway, and finally over a small series of bridges that bring riders to City Island in the Long Island Sound.
-City Island is a sleepy fishing village with a mix of antique shops, a nautical museum, Victorian mansions, and a bird population in urban Bronx.
-The island has 30 restaurants and is a short ride to the 6 subway line, which can bring riders back into Manhattan.
-By Laura Farrell
+The 18mi (29km) Pier 84 to City Island path is a less touristy ride.
+Head north from Manhattan into the Bronx.
+Cross the Harlem River as the trail turns east through the Bronx Park, along Pelham Parkway, and finally over a small series of bridges that bring you to City Island in the Long Island Sound.
+City Island is a sleepy fishing village with a mix of antique shops, a nautical museum, Victorian mansions and a bird population.
+It also has many restaurants and is a short ride to the No 6 subway line, which can bring you back into Manhattan.